bahamas10/sombra/05-skycoder-forum-post/README.md

 also substract the numerical value of the original character from the moshed character, and the convert it back to text.

-Doing this, we get
+For example, the first couple differences are illustrated below:

+    character 29: skull-1 64 = @ / skull-2 143 = è
+    143 - 64 = 79 = "O"
+    character 59: skull-1 64 = @ ? skull-2 136 = à
+    136 - 64 = 72 = "H"
+    character 93: skull-1 64 = @ ? skull-2 150 = ñ
+    150 - 64 = 86 = "V"

+We can see the first three characters are "OHV", doing this for the rest we see:

-    $ ./diff ../04-mystery-achievement/skull/skull.txt decoded.txt
+    $ ./diff skull-1.txt skull-2.txt
     OHVSURPHWLXQMXHJR...FUHRTXHXVWHGHVORVGHWHFWLYHVGHMXHJRVOROODPDULDQXQWUDLOKHDG?EOCJGDXVD-DPEDV-FDODYHUDV.KWPO

 ### Caesar Cipher

-With this output, we can pass it through a Caesar Cipher with the constant 23 to extract the following:
+With this output, we can pass it through a [Caesar Cipher](https://en.wikipedia.org/wiki/Caesar_cipher) with the constant 23 to extract the following:

     $ ./diff ../04-mystery-achievement/skull/skull.txt decoded.txt | ./caeser-cipher 23